dtr-kalfer/burauenbiblio/README.md

 ![Homepage](./readme_assets/sample_viewed.webp "BurauenBiblio Homepage")

-The **Top 30 Borrowed Books** feature highlights the most frequently borrowed titles over the past six months, while the **Top 30 Most-viewed books** are books that are constantly viewed by patrons but not officially borrowed in a span of one month.
+The **Top 30 Borrowed Books** feature highlights the most frequently borrowed titles over the past six months, while the **Top 30 Most-viewed books** are books that are constantly read by patrons but not officially borrowed.
+The analytics shows a span of one month activity.

 Before reshelving the used books back to its original place, a staff may use the form: